-HMRC introduced IR35 (or the ‘off-payroll working rules’) in 2000 to tackle what they call ‘disguised’ employment, i.e. individuals working through their own company, who would be employed if engaged directly, therefore having the right to all the tax breaks that those working under limited companies receive.
+IR35 is also known as the ‘off-payroll working rules’, and it’s an anti-avoidance tax legislation that was brought in to tackle ‘disguised’ employment, i.e. individuals working through their own company, who would be employed if engaged directly, therefore having the right to all the tax breaks that those working under limited companies receive.

-From April 2021, the rules are due to change for contractors working with medium to large sized clients in the private sector.
-Like the public sector, clients will have to determine whether the contractor falls inside or outside IR35, deduct the right tax and National Insurance contributions and remit this directly to HMRC on behalf of the worker, through RTI.
+For contractors working with public sector bodies or medium to large sized clients in the private sector, the client is now responsible for determining whether the contractor falls inside IR35 or outside IR35.
+The client must also deduct the right tax and National Insurance contributions (on top of the fees paid to the contractor) and report this directly to HMRC through RTI on behalf of the worker.

 (for the public sector or large/medium sized private company who has contractors deemed to be inside IR35)